kcorra26/CheckersGroupGame/README.md

 The default is set to ``int=3`` as in a classic checkers game.

 # TUI
+Important note: the TUI uses some special/uncommon unicode characters; if the TUI does not appear like a checkers board, make sure your python environment supports all Unicode characters.
+If this character does not show up: ¤ the TUI will not display properly and you need to adjust your environment.

 To run the TUI, run this from the root of the repository:
 ```